Enjoy A Lucrative Salary And High Job Satisfaction Using Your Communication Skills To Help Businesses Grow

 You Prefer To Focus On Small Details, Rather Than Seeing The Big Picture

 You probably have already worked with this person.

 They are perfectionists and don’t mind spending hours fixing small details, even if that means putting a whole project behind schedule.

 Successful business developers need to understand the whole business plan of a company and relate that into strategies to increase revenue.
-This doesn’t mean that some attention to detail isn’t useful, but if you can’t keep the big picture in mind at all times, then the BDF is not for you.
+This doesn’t mean that some attention to detail isn’t useful, but if you can’t keep the big picture in mind at all times, then the Business Development Training Track is not for you.

-The BDF is for PhDs who want to understand the complex dynamics of a company and its clients to come up with long term plans for success.
+The Business Development Training Track is for PhDs who want to understand the complex dynamics of a company and its clients to come up with long term plans for success.

 You Like To Have A Fixed Work Routine